wvuweb/cleanslatecms-liquid-docs/20-tag-documentation/130-page-previous-sibling.md

 #### `page.previous_sibling` and `page.next_sibling`

-TODO:

-  * Remove the last "NOTE:" about sort order since sort order is now hidden in the UI to everyone except super admins.

 In CleanSlate, it is possible to access the previous and next pages relevant to the current page, based on page ordering, with the  `page.previous_sibling` and `page.next_sibling` tags.

 For example, you could create a pager to navigate through a set of sibling pages as follows: